 Barbie sales started to drop in 2014, the same year Frozen came out.
 A coincidence you might ask?
 In 2016 sales of Barbie continued to drop.
-Wall Street Journal reported a double-digit decline in January 28th, 2016 despite the introduction of the new Barbie dolls who have positive role models.
+Wall Street Journal reported a double-digit decline on January 28th, 2016 despite the introduction of the new Barbie dolls who have positive role models.
 Perhaps a bit too late?

-In 2015 I had a discussion with employees from Mattel (the toy company behind both Barbie and the Frozen 9-inch dolls) and they correlated Barbie’s drop in popularity directly to the Frozen dolls rise in sales.
+In 2015 I had a discussion with employees from Mattel (the toy company behind both Barbie and the Frozen 9-inch dolls) and they correlated Barbie’s drop in popularity directly to the Frozen doll’s rise in sales.

 Perhaps it was because management failed to keep her relevant.
 With the new addition of curvy, tall and petite dolls has management finally gotten Barbie right?
-Only time will tell if this change will put Barbie in the forefront again.
+Only time will tell if this change will put Barbie at the forefront again.

 Or maybe the fact that kids like change have a bearing on sales.
 What is once the hot must-have toy is quickly forgotten when the next new thing comes out.
 Remember Cabbage Patch dolls, Strawberry Shortcake dolls, and Care Bears?
 All popular toys that became obsolete but have now experienced a resurgence in the past 5 years.
 If Barbie is lucky perhaps she can survive long enough to gain more sales when and if trends change.

 However, let’s be realistic.
-Since the Frozen movie appeared on the screen in 2014 their doll sales have soared while Barbie sales have dropped.
+Since the Frozen movie appeared on the screen in 2014 doll sales have soared while Barbie sales have dropped.

-Also, if you look at the new 9 inch dolls that have sprung up such as the heroic “DC Superhero Girls” or the rebellious “Descendants” dolls you start to see a steady theme of female empowerment.
+Also, if you look at the new 9-inch dolls that have sprung up such as the heroic “DC Superhero Girls” or the rebellious “Descendants” dolls you start to see a steady theme of female empowerment.